-Students must pass 5 academic courses in their previous semester of high school, unless they are entering high school for the first time, in order to be academically eligible to participate in the current semester.
+Students must pass 5 academic courses in their previous semester of high school ( or Junior High), unless they are entering high school for the first time, in order to be academically eligible to participate in the current semester.
 Approved summer school courses may be counted to meet the criteria.